Noraxx1/Nimling/README.md

 Nimlings is aimed at brand new programmers and people who know another language and want to switch to Nim.

-# Why?
+- Why?
-well cause nim is a good coding lenguage and i think it deserves a fun way to make more people get attracted to it.
+Well, because Nim is a good coding language and I think it deserves a fun way to attract more people to it.

 # How do I install it?